Welcome back, fellas.

 You’re probably thinking “It’s about time you got to science and scientists!”… and you’re right.
 But be patient with the Booby, fellas, it was necessary to make a point about religiosity before proceeding.

 Even the most fervently atheistic scientist possesses, just like everyone else, long laundry lists of perfectly natural behaviours and desires they would prefer we not pursue, including, but not limited to: kicking their asses when they annoy us, helping ourselves to their property, having sex with their spouses, committing murder, and on it goes.

-In the current day and age, you can even add such thoroughly modern grievances as using “microaggressions”, becoming financially successful (at least more financially successful than they), uttering naughty words, believing that men aren’t women and that women aren’t men, raising your voice, and wanting to pay less tax.
+In the current day and age, you can even add such thoroughly modern grievances as “microaggressions”, or becoming financially successful (at least more financially successful than they), or uttering naughty words… don’t forget such deadly sins as doubting that men are women and that women are men… oh, and while we’re at it, no raising your voice… oh, and you’re greedy for not wanting to pay more tax.
 Non-religious indeed!

 If we reject supernatural (or merely “higher”) sources for our moral demands then they are inevitably reduced to opinions.
 Moreover, they are clearly self-serving demands.
 Obviously the weak benefit from neutering the strong, for example.
-The next time you see someone in a white lab coat preaching some morality or other you should ask “how does this little fellow benefit from us doing as he demands?” for he is benefiting, and not for the reasons he claims.
+The next time you see someone in a white lab coat preaching some morality or other you should ask “How does this little fellow benefit from us doing as he demands?”
+To be sure, he is benefiting, and not always for the reasons he claims.